 Rapid diagnosis and treatment can minimize or even prevent the effects of a stroke.
 Unfortunately, people experiencing a stroke often do not recognize what is happening and delay medical treatment.
 That’s why it’s so important to know the signs and act quickly.

 First, remember that the best time to treat a stroke is before it occurs.
 Your doctor can help control or treat risk factors such as high cholesterol, high blood pressure, smoking, diabetes, physical inactivity, obesity, drug and alcohol abuse and disorders of the heart, arteries and blood.
 Other risk factors cannot be treated, but it is helpful to be aware of them:

 - Age: The risk of stroke increases with age, almost doubling during each decade of life after age 55.

 - Gender and race: Women, African Americans and Hispanic Americans have a higher risk.

 - Family history: People with a personal or family history of stroke are also at greater risk.

 It is important to learn the signs of a stroke so you can take immediate action in an emergency.
 To recognize the signs of stroke, BE FAST.

-Learn more about the stroke care services offered at Mercy Health.
+Learn more about the stroke care services we offer at Mercy Health in all our markets.